sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

  * edit make-chroot and set $VG to volume group name or export VG
  * Now create change roots for various targets using make-chroot: Parameters $1 is SUITE (i.e. lenny), $2 is ARCH (i.e. i386)
  * If things go wrong remove lvm group created :(
- * download Tim's other script collection from the main Deb packaging page [http://www.sagemath.org:9001/days7/DebianPackagingSprint?action=AttachFile (tarballs for now)], untar into /usr/local/bin ...
+ * download Tim's other script collection from the main Deb packaging page [[http://www.sagemath.org:9001/days7/DebianPackagingSprint?action=AttachFile|(tarballs for now)]], untar into /usr/local/bin ...
  * export DEBATHENA_APT=(path to SAGE apt repository)
  * adduser sage sbuild (where sage is a user you want to be able to do builds)